Scenic Highway 12 in Southern Utah

 In Boulder, stop to eat at Hell’s Backbone Grill.
 This farm-to-table restaurant enjoyed one of the highest Zagat ratings in Utah and was selected as a James Beard Award semifinalist in 2017, 2018, and 2019.
 Reservations may be required.

 After the town of Boulder, the drive to Torrey, 37 miles, climbs and ascends the Boulder Mountain Pass at an elevation of 9,600'.
-Due to its elevation, the mountain's panoramic views feature aspen trees alongside the spectacular rock formations of Capitol Reef National Park and the Grand Staircase-Escalante National Monument.
+From its elevation, the mountain offers panoramic views of aspen trees alongside the spectacular rock formations of Capitol Reef National Park and the Grand Staircase-Escalante National Monument.
 There are plenty of scenic viewpoints and overlooks.

 Previous